VeritasSoftware/AspNetCore.ApiGateway/Docs/README_AzureFunctions.md

 # API Gateway as Azure Functions Facade

-The API Gateway is engineered as a Azure Functions facade.
+The API Gateway is engineered as an Azure Functions facade.

 You can hook up **Authorization** etc. just like any Azure Function.